Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 According to the Michigan Department of State, reinstating your driver’s license after a DUI in Michigan involves a series of steps that must be followed meticulously to ensure compliance with state laws.
 The process generally includes:

-1. in your vehicle may be required as a condition of reinstatement.
+1. An IID in your vehicle may be required as a condition of reinstatement.
 An IID requires the driver to pass a breathalyzer test before starting the vehicle, serving as a deterrent against further DUI offenses.

 2. Completing Substance Abuse Treatment: In many cases, completing a substance abuse assessment, a Michigan alcohol screening test, and treatment or support programs are all prerequisites for reinstatement.
 This requirement demonstrates to the SOS that you have taken steps to address the underlying issues contributing to your DUI offense.